The photography industry is very dynamic and is very flexible in what all elements can be utilized during a photoshoot.

 Premium reflector – Westcott 1037 52-Inch 6-In-1 Reflector Kit

-Mainly, you will be working with studio lights indoors and you must be using the reflector to highlight the small areas like the area under the eyes, lips, next to the ears.
+Mainly, you will be working with studio lights indoors and you must be using the photography reflectors to highlight the small areas like the area under the eyes, lips, next to the ears.

 We recommend holding the reflector in the front of the face for complete and even exposure to the light.
 Place the reflector in the lap of your subject to bounce the light from beneath that surrounds the complete face from a different angle with good results.